P-Layer-app/download/README.md

 1. Preview output uses `Preview Output Device` from `Settings -> General`.
 2. If preview device is unavailable, playback falls back to `Program Output Device`.
+3. Preview loudness is controlled by `Preview Volume` in `Settings -> General` and updates immediately during playback.

 ## Save (SAVE)